codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Codeship running build](../screenshots/first-build-running.png)

-When we go to the build details, we can follow the running build.
+We can access the build details by clicking the arrow on the right.
+Here we can follow the running build.

 ![Codeship running build details](../screenshots/first-build-running-details.png)

-And a few seconds later, our build succeeded!
+And a few seconds later our build succeeded!
 Great!

 ![Codeship finished build](../screenshots/first-build-finished.png)

 We see all the commands that were run.
-After a few preparation commands, the commands ran that we specified during the project setup.
+After a few initial preparation commands the Codeship ran the commands that we specified a few moments ago.

 We can inspect the output of a single command by clicking on it.
 [click on RSpec command]